00:00

 As for what I remember just beat the 2nd Dungeon and the area should open up to you.
 We will be putting out a new update here soon that should fix the issue.
 Just trying to work it out so that save files don't end up deleted.

-To anyone reading this, this game stopped working long before Flashpocolypse.
+(Old post) To anyone reading this, this game stopped working long before Flashpocolypse.
 I just ran it in Ruffle in hopes it would bypass whatever glitched in Flash, but it doesn't.

 For the record, this game is actually a demo and the full version is on Steam, though I would suggest checking to make sure it doesn't have the glitch too before buying.